what is wormwood used for

 Topical uses of wormwood most notably include treating the pain associated with osteoarthritis.

-Wormwood ointments and creams possess anti-inflammatory and pain-relieving effects that may reduce the pain and swelling caused by minor cuts and scrapes, and bug bites.
+Wormwood ointments and creams possess anti-inflammatory and pain-relieving effects that may reduce the pain and swelling caused by minor cuts, scrapes, and bug bites.
 It may also be used to treat certain skin disorders.

-It is important to note when applying wormwood topically that if any rashes or skin irritation occurs, you should discontinue the use of the wormwood and consult your medical provider to determine if topical wormwood is safe for you.
+When applying wormwood topically, it is important to note that if any rashes or skin irritation occurs, you should discontinue the wormwood and consult your medical provider to determine if topical wormwood is safe for you.

-Common Wormwood is the species that gives absinthe its distinctive taste and color, but aside from its use as a flavoring, common wormwood has been studied and is shown to assist in treating chronic inflammatory bowel diseases such as Crohn’s disease and Ulcerative colitis; it also may assist in reducing the pain associated with osteoarthritis when used as a topical medication.
+Common Wormwood is the species that gives absinthe its distinctive taste and color.
+Aside from its use as a flavoring, common wormwood has been studied and is shown to assist in treating chronic inflammatory bowel diseases such as Crohn’s disease and Ulcerative colitis; it also may assist in reducing the pain associated with osteoarthritis when used as a topical medication.

 When used in chronic inflammatory bowel diseases, common wormwood extract may reduce the need for steroidal treatments and may be more effective than steroids in reducing symptoms and putting patients into remission.

-Sweet Wormwood has been used in a variety of studies and has shown promise in treating malaria and other parasitic infections.
+Sweet Wormwood has been used in various studies and has shown promise in treating malaria and other parasitic infections.
 It may also show promise as an anti-inflammatory medication and is known to have antioxidant effects that can assist in preventing cancers and neurodegenerative diseases.

 Sweet Wormwood extract has also shown promise in treating a wide array of cancers; studies suggest it may also treat and reduce symptoms of rheumatoid arthritis.

-Mugwort was used in traditional Vietnamese medicine to reduce hypertension(high blood pressure), it has been shown to have both constrictive and relaxant effects on the circulatory system depending on certain compounds tested alongside the mugwort.
+Mugwort was used in traditional Vietnamese medicine to reduce hypertension(high blood pressure), and it has been shown to have both constrictive and relaxant effects on the circulatory system, depending on certain compounds tested alongside the mugwort.

-Recently, it has been shown to have a variety of health benefits including anti-inflammatory, anticancer, and antioxidant effects.
-Mugwort has been proven to be a source of antimalarial medications as well.
+Recently, it has been shown to have a variety of health benefits, including anti-inflammatory, anticancer, and antioxidant effects.
+Mugwort has also been proven to be a source of antimalarial medications.

 How Do You Choose the Best Wormwood?

-If you choose to begin consuming wormwood or using it topically, you will be presented with a variety of options that you should consult with your healthcare provider about because they can provide insight into the potential benefits and risks of a particular species or form of wormwood.
+If you choose to begin consuming wormwood or using it topically, you will be presented with various options that you should consult with your healthcare provider about because they can provide insight into the potential benefits and risks of a particular species or wormwood.

-Make sure your supplement is certified by a credible organization for safety and compliance with the quality rules and standards set by organizations such as the FDA, GMP, USDA, and check for third-party testing.
+Ensure your supplement is certified by a credible organization for safety and compliance with the quality rules and standards set by organizations such as the FDA, GMP, and USDA, and check for third-party testing.

-Check to ensure you are familiar with the dosage so that you don’t take too much of the supplement.
-It is a good idea to research and consult with your medical provider to ensure that you are taking the proper dosage.
+Ensure you are familiar with the dosage so you don’t take too much of the supplement.
+It is a good idea to research and consult with your medical provider to ensure you take the proper dosage.

 This is very important with wormwood supplements, as too much wormwood can cause negative health effects.

-If you have allergies or other dietary restrictions, there are supplements out their that follow strict guidelines to ensure that there are no allergens.
+If you have allergies or other dietary restrictions, there are supplements that follow strict guidelines to ensure no allergens.

-Some companies make sure their products are vegan or vegetarian, and they may be certified as such.
-There are many different supplement companies, make sure you take the time to find one that is right for you.
+Some companies ensure that their products are vegan or vegetarian, and they may be certified as such.
+There are many different supplement companies; make sure you take the time to find one that is right for you.

 A final aspect of research you can complete is looking at the reviews of supplements.